-Previous monitors have included data published by Public Health England (PHE), for England, and the Department of Health and Social Care (DHSC), for the devolved administrations of Northern Ireland, Scotland and Wales, on deaths of people who have had a positive test result for the coronavirus confirmed by a Public Health or NHS laboratory.
-Although these figures are not directly comparable to the ONS figures, they had some value earlier in the pandemic as they were published sooner than the ONS figures, so provided an earlier indication of how deaths from the pandemic might progress.
+We previously derived our UK estimate from our England & Wales estimate by using data published by Public Health England (PHE), for England, and the Department of Health and Social Care (DHSC), for the devolved administrations of Northern Ireland, Scotland and Wales.
+This data relates to deaths of people who have had a positive test result for the coronavirus confirmed by a Public Health or NHS laboratory.